dgochenour/dds_micro_labs_cpp98/README.md

   - create XML type representation and load into Admin Console
     - $RTIMEHOME/rtiddsgen/scripts/rtiddsgen -convertToXml ./quickstart.idl
   - open the tool and note how all DWs are writing to the same instance
-    - but it doesn't work! (change the type name in quickstartApplication.c)
+    - but it doesn't work if you aren't using namespaces! (change the type name in quickstartApplication.c)
+    - also: increase resource limiations in the same file

 Lab 5.
 Switch to a keyed type, and define topic name in IDL

   - modify the IDL to add //@key to the "id" member
   - add a constant for the topic name
   - call rtiddsgen again to impose the change (remember: "update", not "create")
-    - $RTIMEHOME/rtiddsgen/scripts/rtiddsgen -micro -language C++ -update typefiles ./quickstart.idl
+    - $RTIMEHOME/rtiddsgen/scripts/rtiddsgen -micro -language C++ -namespace -update typefiles ./quickstart.idl
   - modify quickstartApplication.cxx to use this constant
+  - don't forget to also update the XML type file

 Lab 6.
 Ownership